 Despite the fact that women on average practice better dental hygiene than men, simply being a woman increases the risk of developing gum disease.
-Bacteria associated with gum disease can cause conditions ranging from inflammation and fatigue to heart disease and diabetes.
+Hormonal variation activates the bacteria associated with gum disease which can cause conditions ranging from inflammation and fatigue to heart disease and diabetes.
 Gum disease may even cause complications in pregnancy, such as early labor and low birth weight.

 Fluctuating Hormones and Gum Disease